Time to get moving - but you must follow the latest guidelines.

 Lockdown is set to continue in some form for an unknown amount of time and the resulting economic disruption is likely to weigh down on activity in the for-sale market.
 A stamp duty holiday, as proposed by RICS and others (see our 29 April blog for more details) could see a stampede in transactions while an extended Help to Buy will support some sales and in turn housebuilding.

-Maryanne thinks the Government now has an opportunity to think long term and introduce policies to reflect Britain's changing housing needs. ?Private renters are a fast-growing part of the housing market and need catering to,? she says, ?yet politicians seem intent in squeezing buy-to-let'>buy to let landlords out of the rental market and the build to rent sector - a positive emergence - simply isn't big enough yet to absorb all rental demand.
+Maryanne thinks the Government now has an opportunity to think long term and introduce policies to reflect Britain's changing housing needs. ?Private renters are a fast-growing part of the housing market and need catering to,? she says, ?yet politicians seem intent in squeezing buy to let landlords out of the rental market and the build to rent sector - a positive emergence - simply isn't big enough yet to absorb all rental demand.

 "If the government cuts stamp duty surcharge for landlords it could help stimulate the market by encouraging BTL investors to snap up homes to then rent out.
 Many landlords also help support housebuilding through off-plan sales,? she adds